jrisi256/scripts/python/setup_python.md

 For similar reasons, I am going to caution against downloading Python binaries using your OS package repository (e.g. `yum`, `apt`).
 While it, of course, segregates any new version of Python downloaded this way from the system-level version of Python, I have found the two installations are still *close*.
 What do I mean by that?
 They have similarly named directories and paths basically, and it can very quickly become difficult to keep track of.
 My head starts spinning just thinking about `/usr/lib/python3.x/dist-pacakges` vs. `/usr/local/lib/python3.y/site-packages`.

-## Source install and Anaconda
+## Source install, RStudio/Posit, and Anaconda

 So how should one go about installing Python?
-I would recommend either doing a **source install** or install using **Miniconda**.
-I like to think of Miniconda as its own precompiled binary version of Python that we have more control over how to install (versus installing using the binaries from our OS package repository).
-I prefer Miniconda to Anaconda because Anaconda is bloated in a lot of ways, and it contains a lot of packages and dependencies you might not want to deal with.
-For most people who want to go about life without *ever* having to worry about their environment too much, Anaconda might be a better option.
-I prefer the minimalist route however so I only install what I need when I need it.

-If one absolutely cannot bear the thought of having any more software than absolutely necessary, or you have your own method for managing source installs then feel free to source install whichever version of Python you choose (as well as `pip`).
+I would recommend either doing a **source install** or an install using the pre-compiled binaries provided by **Posit/RStudio**.
+The benefits of installing from source is that it gives one full control over the installation process, and one will have access to the latest versions of Python as soon as they are available.
+However, it is also the most laborious process because one has full control over the entire installation process, and one has to compile the code themselves.
+For this reason, I use the pre-compiled binaries provided by Posit/RStudio.
+The downside is you will not have access to the latest versions of Python immediately (although in my experience the lag time is not that long).
+The upside is that the installation process becomes much, much easier.

+Then there is **Anaconda**.
+I generally do not like Anaconda because I think it takes away **too much control** from the end user.
+It also introduces a lot of bloat by downloading software and Python packages the end user may not ultimately need or want.
+For a long time, though, I did use Miniconda which is **only** the precompiled binaries for Python and none of the bloat from a full Anaconda installation.
+However, ever since Posit/RStudio started making their own binaries available, I started using those for no really good discernible reason.

+For the purposes of this tutorial, though, I will be downloading the binaries from RStudio, but the steps (I think) would be largely similar to how a Miniconda installation would flow.

 ### Source install

-The steps outlined below are for Ubuntu 18.04, but it wouldn't be so hard to change them to fit your Linux OS.
-Additionally, the following instructions are taken *ironically* from [documentation from RStudio](https://docs.rstudio.com/resources/install-python-source/).
+The steps outlined below are for Ubuntu, but it wouldn't be so hard to change them to fit your Linux OS.
+Additionally, the following instructions are taken from [documentation from RStudio](https://docs.rstudio.com/resources/install-python-source/).

 First install the dependencies.